guide to the French presidential election, 2017

 he could actually, as another anti-system candidate, also

 drain votes away from Marine le Pen.

-expense?
-And if Macron can take votes not just from his supporters on
+of Macron?
+If Macron can take votes not just from his

 With so many candidates running in the first